 Why is this important?
 Well, something as simple as changing the colour of a call to action button can have a dramatic effect on the number of people who click on it.
 According to HubSpot, changing it from green to red can improve click-throughs by 21%.
 How much would a 21% increase in click-throughs be worth to you?

-For more detailed information, take a look at our post: A/B Split Testing – The Ultimate Way to Rocket Your Sales.
+Also Read : A/B Split Testing The Ultimate Way to Rocket Your Sales.

 Badly taken product images have two negative effects.
 They don’t do a good job at selling the product and they give a poor impression of your website.
 In an age when customers are used to seeing professionally photographed products on HD and 4K screens, a badly taken image with poor pixel density isn’t going to do you any favours.
 And the better the technology people use to view your images, the worse they will look.